 - If you’re using standard uncoated strings, you can use isopropyl (rubbing) alcohol.
 Do this only if you have something to protect the surface of the neck first.
 The alcohol must not come in contact with the fretboard at all, or you’re risking making damage to it.

 There are also commercial cleaning products available.
-You can pick up a bottle of Dunlop Ultraglide String Conditioner for just couple of bucks, and it will last you forever.
+You can pick up a bottle of Dunlop Ultraglide String Conditioner for just a few bucks, and it will last you forever.